 A LETTER FROM THE FOUNDER

 It’s time to say goodbye.
 After five incredibly rewarding years, I am closing Helen Milan Home.
-This may come as a surprise: As some of you know, we have been gearing up to move our operations and scale up, but we decided bigger is not better.
+This may come as a surprise: As some of you know, we have been gearing up to move our operations and scale up, but we have decided that bigger is not better.

 When I started Helen Milan in 2018, it was a creative side hustle while I was raising three young boys.
 Within a year, the business had taken over half the house and we moved to a warehouse.
-Last year, we began our linen program and added drop shipping, and most recently the company was on the verge of moving to a distribution center and expanding our product line.
+Last year, we launched our linen program and added drop shipping, and most recently the company was on the verge of moving to a distribution center and expanding our product line.
 But as we pursued this new stage of growth, we realized it would mean compromising on too many of our core values.